On the regularity of solutions to the Hamilton-Jacobi equations for the N-body problem: Introduction

 for any initial configuration $x = \gamma(1) \in \mathcal{X}$, any collision configuration $a \in \Delta$, any normalized minimal central configuration $b_m$ of the $a$-clustered potential, and any $h > 0$. \end{thm}

-This decomposition reveals that hyperbolic-parabolic motions consist of clusters of bodies whose centers of mass diverge linearly, while internal distances within each cluster grow like $t^{2/3}$, converging to a prescribed limit shape given by a minimal configuration of $U_K$.
+This decomposition {reveals} that among hyperbolic-parabolic motions there are those consisting of clusters of bodies whose centers of mass diverge linearly, while internal distances within each cluster grow like $t^{2/3}$, converging to a prescribed limit shape given by a minimal configuration of $U_K$.
+It is worth mentioning that the existence of hyperbolic-parabolic motions whose limit shape is a non-minimal central configurations is an open problem.
 The action functional decomposes accordingly, separating global cluster dynamics from internal cluster structure.

 \begin{cor}[Polimeni and Terracini, 2024 \cite{PolimeniTerracini}] The motions $\gamma(t)$ in Theorems \ref{thm_hyperbolic}, \ref{thm_parabolic}, and \ref{thm_partially_hyperbolic} are continuous at $t = 1$ and collision-free for $t > 1$.
 Moreover, they are free-time minimizers of the action at their respective energy levels. \end{cor}